edtan/edtan.github.io/_posts/2020-06-07-Restoring-libcrypto-on-remote-host.md

-Additionally, I used strace to see which versions were loaded when trying to use the requests library, and it showed that after opening /etc/ld.so.cache, Python then opened the old versions /lib64/libssl.so.10 and /lib64/libcrypto.so.10.
-Thus, it seems like Python would either need to be updated or recompiled to link to a newer version of openssl, both which didn't seem like a good idea to do as I'm not sure how it would affect CentOS 7.
+Additionally, I used strace to see which versions were loaded when trying to use the requests library, and it showed that after opening /etc/ld.so.cache, Python then opened the old /lib64/libssl.so.10 and /lib64/libcrypto.so.10.
+Thus, Python would either need to be updated or recompiled to link to a newer version of openssl; both which didn't seem like a good idea, as I'm not sure how it would affect CentOS 7.
 In the end, we did not need to use an updated version of libssl.